TalentedPlatinum/MIU-Decompiler/README.md

 If you wanna replace a prefab with your own prefab (It needs an IgnoreObject component) instead of the checkerboard cube, you just need to place the prefab file inside your MIU/Internal/Resources and then Decompile the level again

-If Unity asks you to update the API, always chose the No Thanks option.
+If Unity asks you to update the API, always choose the No Thanks option.
 It may break the decompiler

 ## Current TODO List